-This is the main section of Unseen 64, our precious archive of videogames that we’ll never be able to play (at least until they could be leaked!).
-When a game is created, it goes trough many development stages: it starts from an idea or concept, they sometimes create an early playable version (often known as “beta version”) and if everything goes fine, the game keeps being developed and is finally published, so we can play and enjoy it.
-But… how was that game when it was still in his beta form?
-What happens when a game remain unreleased?
+This is the main section of Unseen64, our precious archive of videogames we’ll never be able to play (at least until they could be leaked!).
+When a game is created, it goes trough many development stages: it starts from an idea or concept, they create a playable version (often known as “alpha or beta version”) and if everything goes fine, the game keeps being developed and is finally published, so we can enjoy it.

-To see a list of the beta and cancelled videogames currently archived in Unseen 64, choose your favourite retro console from the list below.
+To see a complete list of the most popular beta and cancelled videogames currently archived on Unseen64, choose your favorite retro console or PC from the list below.

 Complete list of beta & cancelled games:

 Browse our archive by developers or genres:

 If you prefer, you can also check all the unseen games from your favorite developers or gaming genre, here is a list of a few ones from the most popular.
 You can also search your favorite gaming series from the search field in the right menù, for example for all the proto and unreleased games in the Zelda, Metal Gear Solid, Halo, Crash Bandicoot, Metroid, Banjo, God of War, Monster Hunter or Half Life series.